nate-b/aws-web-app/README.md

 aws s3 sync ./website s3://myrydes-nate-baker
 ```

-Follow the last step at [this link](https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/module-2/) to test your implementation.
+Follow the last step at [this link](https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/module-2/) to test your user pool configuration.

+Follow the last step at [this link](https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/module-3/) to manually test your Lambda function.

+## Notes

 ### <a id="stack-output"></a>How to check your CloudFormation stack output.
 You can view the Outputs in the AWS Console or use the command below.